 Paragraph 3.2 proposes that the information required by paragraph 3.1 be provided if it is material.
-Paragraph 3.2 states that, in the context of management commentary, information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that investors and creditors make on the basis of that management commentary and of the related financial statements.
+Paragraph 3.2 states that, in the context of management commentary,

 Paragraphs 3.5-3.19 explain aspects of the objective, including the meaning of 'ability to create value'.